adi1985a/Tonsberg-Sykkel-Service/README.markdown

 ## ✨ Key Features

-*   📱 **Responsive Design**: Built to adapt seamlessly to various screen sizes (desktops, tablets, mobile phones), likely using CSS flexbox, grid, and media queries within `css/style.css`.
+*   📱 **Responsive Design**: Built to adapt seamlessly to various screen sizes (desktops, tablets, mobile phones), using CSS flexbox, grid, and media queries within `css/style.css`.
 *   🧭 **Mobile-Friendly Navigation**:
-    *   A clear navigation menu with links to "Hjem" (Home), "Tjenester" (Services), "Sykler" (Bikes), "Utleie" (Rentals), and "Kontakt" (Contact).
+    *   A clear navigation menu with links to "Hjem" (Home), "Om oss" (About), "Tjenester" (Services), "Sykler" (Bikes), "Utleie" (Rentals), and "Kontakt" (Contact).
-    *   Includes a hamburger button for toggling the menu on smaller screens, likely powered by Alpine.js or custom JavaScript in `js/main.js`.
+    *   Includes a hamburger button for toggling the menu on smaller screens, powered by Alpine.js.
 *   🎬 **Video Hero Section**:
-    *   Features an autoplaying background video (`videos/4.mp4`) showcasing cycling or scenes relevant to Tønsberg, creating an engaging first impression.
+    *   Features an autoplaying background video (`videos/4.mp4`) showcasing cycling scenes relevant to Tønsberg, creating an engaging first impression.
-    *   Includes overlay text and a call-to-action button like "Se våre tjenester" (See our services).
+    *   Includes overlay text, call-to-action buttons, and animated statistics showing customer satisfaction metrics.
 *   🛠️ **Service Cards**:
-    *   Clearly presents the core business offerings: Bike Sales ("Salg av sykler"), Rentals ("Sykkelutleie"), and Repairs ("Reparasjon og service").
+    *   Clearly presents the core business offerings: Bike Sales ("Sykkel salg"), Rentals ("Sykkel utleie"), and Repairs ("Service og reparasjon").
-    *   Each card typically includes a brief description and a link (e.g., "Se vårt utvalg," "Book nå") to a more detailed page or section (currently placeholders).
+    *   Each card includes detailed features and links to specific pages.
 *   💬 **Testimonial Slider**:
-    *   Displays customer reviews or testimonials in a slideshow format.
+    *   Displays customer reviews or testimonials in a slideshow format with auto-rotation.
-    *   Navigation for the slider (e.g., previous/next buttons) is powered by **Alpine.js**, allowing users to cycle through different testimonials.
+    *   Navigation for the slider is powered by **Alpine.js** and custom JavaScript, allowing users to cycle through different testimonials.
+*   🎭 **AOS Animations**: Smooth scroll-triggered animations throughout the site using the AOS (Animate On Scroll) library.
+*   ⏳ **Loading Screen**: Professional loading screen with animated bicycle icon for better user experience.
+*   ⬆️ **Scroll to Top Button**: Convenient button that appears when scrolling down, allowing users to quickly return to the top.
 *   🦶 **Comprehensive Footer**:
     *   Contains essential business information: contact details (address, phone, email), opening hours.
     *   Links to social media profiles (using Font Awesome icons).
-    *   Navigation links for legal pages (e.g., privacy policy, terms of service - placeholders).
+    *   Navigation links for legal pages (e.g., privacy policy, terms of service).
 *   ♿ **Accessibility Considerations**:
     *   Employs ARIA (Accessible Rich Internet Applications) labels and semantic HTML elements to improve accessibility for users with disabilities.
 *   🔍 **SEO Meta Tags**: